 In 2010, these countries agreed to put in efforts to double the tiger population — in sum — by 2022.

-The latest tiger census is very encouraging, and point to the successful strategies, methods and techniques being adopted and pursued by wildlife authorities and wildlife conservationists to protect the Royal Bengal Tiger.
+The latest tiger census is very encouraging, and points to the successful strategies, methods and techniques being adopted and pursued by wildlife authorities and wildlife conservationists to protect the Royal Bengal Tiger.

 Madhya Pradesh recorded the highest number of tigers at 526.
 It was followed closely by Karnataka, which recorded 524 tigers.
 Uttarakhand came third, but not far behind, with 442 tigers.